 - 1. Perform basic and advanced life support technical skills as an entry level paramedic - 2.
 Use problem solving, critical thinking, and communication skills as an entry level paramedic - 3.
 Exhibit behaviors, attitudes, and responsibility consistent with the professional judgment and ethics of an entry level paramedic - 4.
-Successfully pass the National Registry of Emergency Medical Technicians (NREMT) and/or Illinois professional licensure exam
+Successfully pass the National Registry of Emergency Medical Technicians exam to obtain a State of Illinois Paramedic license